-Consumers around the world continue to move their shopping budgets online, with recent analysis of U.S. Department of Commerce data revealing that e-commerce transactions in the second quarter of 2020 accounted for about 16% of all retail transactions, up about 45% over the same period in 2019.
+Consumers around the world continue to move their shopping budgets online, with National Australia Bank’s August 2020 Online Retail Sales Index estimating that in the 12 months to August 2020, Australians spent $39.2 billion on online retail, which is around 11.5% of the total retail trade estimate, and approximately 33.6% higher than the 12 months to August 2019.
 And as McKinsey has written, “in-person interaction has dramatically changed or been supplanted by digital engagement.”

 In other words, the eCommerce sector is poised for growth.
 And with a growing number of new customers, online retailers increasingly look for ways to create delightful customer experiences in ways that drive loyalty and increase revenue opportunities—the same outcomes that good customer service in stores would create.
 In fact, the same recent McKinsey article recommended that retailers “ensure that the digital experience is truly ‘zero friction,’” and that creating an “in-store feel to the digital experience” will help meet new customer expectations.

-Also this past summer, Nuance added support for Google’s Business Messages, which helps customers find and message online retailers from within Google platforms, like Maps and search.
-By integrating this channel into the Nuance Intelligent Engagement Platform, organizations can now manage even more customer conversations, increase agent utilization, and even leverage biometric authentication to help prevent fraud.
+Also in June of this year, Nuance added support for Google’s Business Messages, which helps customers find and message online retailers from within Google platforms, like Maps and search.
+By integrating this channel into the Nuance Intelligent Engagement Platform, organisations can now manage even more customer conversations, increase agent utilisation, and even leverage biometric authentication to help prevent fraud.